 Where Rubicon succeeds brilliantly, and in my opinion unconditionally, is as a character-driven drama.
 Dale and Richardson are fine in the A-story plot, but the real fireworks occur in the supporting roles.
 The workplace interactions at API are the highlights of every episode for me, recalling the political maneuverings and personality clashes of old-school British spy TV (Tinker, Tailor, Soldier, Spy and The Sandbaggers leap to mind).
 I absolutely loved Will’s team.
 Dallas Roberts stands out as neurotic intellectual Miles Fiedler, who takes the work too much to heart, while Lauren Hodges has a heartbreaking turn as troubled Tanya MacGaffin, who’s beaten down by the weight of it.
 Also very likeable is Christopher Evan Welch as the straight-laced, average Grant Test, a well meaning but unexceptional man who loves his work and has his moments.
 The three of them have great ensemble chemistry, and bring much needed comic timing to the often sober, tense proceedings.
 The only API character that feels like a square peg in a round hole is Will’s aide Maggie Young (Jessica Collins); Collins is fine, but the show can’t entirely seem to figure out what to do with her.

-It’s an engrossing series, to say the least — for a certain type of viewer, anyway.
-It’s one of those shows that if you like it at all, you’ll probably love it.
-It succeeds in its overarching conspiracy storyline only partially, I think, but it does so many other things well — builds intrigue and suspense, creates complex relationships, frames beautiful shots, depicts the political maneuverings and interactions of its spy world figures — that ultimately the destination doesn’t feel all that important.
+It’s an engrossing series, to say the least, one of those shows that if you like it at all, you’ll probably love it.
+It succeeds in its overarching conspiracy storyline only partially, I think, but it does so many other things well — building intrigue and suspense, creating complex relationships, framing beautiful shots, depicting the political maneuverings and interactions of its spy world figures — that ultimately the destination doesn’t feel all that important.
 The journey is the destination, for me anyway, and I really, really hope it gets picked up to take me further.